heliogabalo/FoI/README.md

-When the directory is just started, or few populated, it doesn't have too many sense to make directories inside; the situation change with the neighbourhood at the door.
+When the directory is just started, or few populated, it doesn't have too many sense to make directories inside; the situation change with the neighborhood at the door.
 Just make a directory with descriptive name; example: `myWonderfullApp/foi.files`.

-Another usefull technique, consist in printing _a value of a symbolic_ _link or canonical file name._
+Another useful technique, consist in printing _a value of a symbolic_ _link or canonical file name._

 __absolute path:__